-Case Study:Fractyl’s Revita Application Transforms Type 2 Diabetes Treatment
+Case study:Fractyl’s Revita Application Transforms Type 2 Diabetes Treatment

 Simplifying treatment of an epidemic

 Globally, it’s estimated that more than 3 million people die each year from consequences related to high blood sugar, according to the World Health Organization (WHO).
 The WHO further predicts diabetes will be the seventh leading cause of death by 2030.

 Fractyl’s experimental procedure, Revita, involves inserting a catheter into a patient’s gastrointestinal tract so that a balloon device can be guided to the patient’s duodenum, the upper small intestine, under the direction of a surgical team.
 This balloon can correct glucose control and insulin resistance.

-Fractyl had developed a prototype of this device, the firmware system to control it, and a Windows application to connect the firmware command bus to a touch-screen user interface.
+Fractyl had developed a prototype of this device, the firmware system to control it and a Windows application to connect the firmware command bus to a touch-screen user interface.
 For clinical trials, the prototype needed to be rapidly adapted to a surgical setting — on touch screens, in sterile operating rooms, operated by surgeons with latex gloves.

 Revita’s widespread impact

 This development could have an astronomical impact on both the patient experience and the cost of traditional diabetes care.
 The public health benefits could be massive: a proven safe and effective treatment that could help end a global epidemic.
-Quite simply, a procedure lasting about an hour now has the potential to change lives around the world.
+Quite simply, a procedure lasting about an hour has the potential to change lives around the world.

 Maintaining surgical control

 Fractyl had already built a firmware solution based on the Modbus communication protocol.
-So, when the company was ready for this next stage of development, it made partnering with someone who had certified, deep expertise with Microsoft a priority.
+So, when the company was ready for this next stage of development, it made partnering with a company that had certified, deep expertise with Microsoft a priority.
 Time and quality were critical because of the scheduled clinical trials in South America and Europe.

-The end result was a touch-screen interface that allows a surgical clinician to manage the whole procedure and control the device via the touch screen — without needing to have a Fractyl engineering technician on site.
+The end result was a touch-screen interface that allows a surgical clinician to manage the whole procedure and control the device via the touch screen — without needing to have a Fractyl engineering technician on-site.